Differential embeddings into algebras of topological stable rank 1

 (see respectively \eqref{in} or \eqref{eq:local-24}) and $FG + H = fg$ (see respectively \eqref{eq:local-223} or \eqref{ep}).
 This means that

 with $\delta:=\e\cdot \frac{\gamma}{C K^3 T^2}$.
 Hence, the multiplication in $A$ is locally open at the pair $(F,G)\in A^2$.

 Suppose now that $i$ has dense range in $C(X)$.
 By inverse-closedness of $A$, $A$ has topological stable rank 1 if and only if $C(X)$ has topological stable rank 1.
-Consequently, if $C(X)$ fails to have dense invertibles (which happens exactly when $\dim X > 1$), then $A$ does not have open multiplication. \end{proof} Applying Lemma \ref{lem:diff} we obtain the following conclusion that proves Theorem~\ref{thm:A}. \begin{lemma} Suppose that $A$ is a unital symmetric Banach *-algebra such that there exists an injective *-homomorphisim $i\colon A\to C(X)$ for some compact space $X$ such that $A$ is a~differential subalgebra of $C(X)$.
-Let us consider either case: \begin{itemize} \item $A = C(X)$, \item $A = E^*$ is a dual Banach algebra that shares with $X$ densely many points. \end{itemize}Then multiplication in $A$ is open at all pairs of jointly non-degenerate elements. \end{lemma}
+Consequently, if $C(X)$ fails to have dense invertibles (which happens exactly when $\dim X > 1$), then $A$ does not have open multiplication. \end{proof}